SameerKumar2609/priority-csv-processing-platform/README.md

 Completed 100%
 ```

+Multiple browser clients can observe the same job state in real time.

-## Deadlock Considerations
+## Concurrency and Deadlock Considerations

-A classic deadlock can occur when tasks permanently wait for resources held by each other.

-The four common conditions are:

-1. Mutual exclusion
-2. Hold and wait
-3. No preemption
-4. Circular wait

-A deadlock in this system could leave jobs stuck, workers unavailable, and the queue unable to progress.
+A background-processing system needs clear ownership of jobs and workers to avoid tasks becoming permanently blocked.

-The implementation is designed to avoid classic resource deadlocks by:
+The implementation keeps the queue/worker flow simple by:

-- Keeping job ownership simple
+- Keeping job ownership explicit
-- Not making workers wait for other workers while holding a shared resource
 - Removing a job from the queue before assigning it to a worker
+- Avoiding workers waiting on one another while holding shared resources
-- Making the worker available again after completion or error
+- Making workers available again after completion or error
 - Continuing queue processing after a worker finishes

 There are no nested locks or circular resource dependencies in the queue/worker flow.